2013 Fred's 250

 The 2013 Fred's 250 Powered by Coca-Cola was a NASCAR Camping World Truck Series race that was held at Talladega Superspeedway in Lincoln, Alabama.
 It was the 18th race of the 2013 NASCAR Camping World Truck Series season.
-Truck Series rookie Jeb Burton won the pole position but it was Johnny Sauter who won the race after a crash where a truck flipped on the last lap.
+Truck Series rookie Jeb Burton won the pole position but it was Johnny Sauter who won the race after a last lap crash.

 Background

 Talladega Superspeedway, the race track where the race was held.

 The track, Talladega Superspeedway, is one of six superspeedways to hold NASCAR races, the others being Daytona International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Michigan International Speedway.
-The standard track at the speedway is a four-turn superspeedway that is 2.66 mi long.
+Talladega is a four-turn superspeedway that is 2.66 mi long.
 The track's turns are banked at thirty-three degrees, while the front stretch, the location of the finish line, is banked at 16.5 degrees.
 The back stretch has a two-degree banking.
 Talladega Superspeedway can seat up to 143,231 people.